taejs/book-exploring-async-basics/src/conclusion.md

 Congratulations!!

 What a ride, huh?
-We're finished, take a break and get som fresh air.
+We're finished, take a break and get some fresh air.
 You've deserved it.

 We did cover a lot in this book in a fairly condensed manner.
 I hope I kept my